arabelo2/UMS/docs/theory/Gauss_Integral_Model_Lateral_Pressure_Field_Simulation.md

 ## Overview

-This simulation compares the lateral pressure field of a 1-D piston element using the **$Gauss\_2D$** model, which implements the **multi-Gaussian beam approximation**.
+This simulation compares the lateral pressure field of a 1-D piston element using the **Gauss 2D** model, which implements the **multi-Gaussian beam approximation**.
 This model is particularly useful for approximating the Fresnel integral results with high computational efficiency.

 ## Theoretical Background